ory/sdk/clients/client/java/docs/V0alpha2Api.md

 Update an Identity

 This endpoint updates an identity.
-It is NOT possible to set an identity&#39;s credentials (password, ...) using this method!
-A way to achieve that will be introduced in the future.
 The full identity payload (except credentials) is expected.
 This endpoint does not support patching.
 Learn how identities work in [Ory Kratos&#39; User And Identity Model Documentation](https://www.ory.sh/docs/next/kratos/concepts/identity-user-model).

 ### Example
 ```java